Guide written by:

 Choosing the right age range for your playhouse

-Quick tip: Each playhouse has been designed for a specific age range which will be marked on the instructions and on the box.
-For example, 1 to 4 years, 3 to 8 years, 3 to 12 years, and so on.
+Each playhouse has been designed for a specific age range which will be marked on the instructions and on the box; for example, 1 to 4 years, 3 to 8 years, 3 to 12 years, and so on.
 The option you choose will depend on how old your children are and whether or not you plan to replace the toy over time.

 There are various types of playhouse with different parts to match your children's motor skills and level of development.
 The older the child, the more features the playhouse will have to encourage imaginative play.
 Some flatpack playhouses can be personalised – the perfect option for budding builders.